compose-spec/compose-spec/13-merge.md

 ## Merge and override

-Compose implementations SHOULD allow users to define a Compose application model through multiple Compose files.
+Compose allows users to define a Compose application model through multiple Compose files.
-When doing so, a Compose implementation MUST follow the rules declared in this section to merge Compose files.
+When doing so, Compose follows the rules declared in this section to merge Compose files.

 ### Mapping